eckoln/twitch-followings/README.md

-> Note: Twitch Followings will no longer be supported in September due to Twitch's endpoint shutdown.
+> Note: Twitch Followings will no longer be supported in September/2023 due to Twitch's endpoint shutdown.
 [More details.](https://discuss.dev.twitch.tv/t/legacy-follows-api-and-eventsub-shutdown-timeline-updated/46769#september-12-2023-5)

 <h2>Screenshots</h2>